Pulpit of Sant' Andrea, Pistoia (Giovanni Pisano): Style

-The scenes are as crowded and dramatic as those of the Sienese pulpit.
+The scenes of the reliefs are as crowded and dramatic as those of the Sienese pulpit.
 Most notable is the scene of the "Massacre of the Innocents", for which it has been supposed that Giovanni took inspiration from German models, or even from the Trajan column in Rome.
-One of the Sibyls, portrayed in the sudden gesture of fleeing towards an angel, is also of particular distinction.
-For the first time Pisano tilted the reliefs, with the upper parts projecting further than the lower, to allow for the position of the viewer below.
+One of the Sibyls, portrayed in a sudden turn disconcerted by the inspiration of an angel, is also of particular distinction.
+For the first time Giovanni tilted the reliefs, with the upper parts projecting further than the lower, to allow for the position of the viewer below.